Consumer Drug Information

 What is cephradine?

-Cephradine is in a group of drugs called cephalosporin antibiotics.
+Cephradine is in a group of drugs called cephalosporin (SEF a low spor in) antibiotics.
 Cephradine fights bacteria in the body.

 Cephradine is used to treat infections caused by bacteria, including upper respiratory infections, ear infections, skin infections, and urinary tract infections.

-Cephradine may also be used for purposes other than those listed in this medication guide.
+Cephradine may also be used for other purposes not listed in this medication guide.

 What is the most important information I should know about cephradine?

-Do not use this medication if you are allergic to cephradine, or to similar antibiotics, such as Ceclor, Ceftin, Cefzil, Duricef, Fortaz, Omnicef, Spectracef, Suprax, and others.
+Do not use this medication if you are allergic to cephradine, or to similar antibiotics such as Ceftin, Cefzil, Keflex, Omnicef, and others.

-Before using this cephradine, tell your doctor if you are allergic to any drugs (especially penicillins), or if you have kidney disease, liver disease, diabetes, or a stomach or intestinal disorder such as colitis.
+Before using cephradine, tell your doctor if you are allergic to any drugs (especially penicillins), or if you have kidney disease, diabetes, or a history of intestinal problems.

 Take this medication for the entire length of time prescribed by your doctor.
 Your symptoms may get better before the infection is completely treated.
 Cephradine is usually given for up to 3 days after lab tests show that the infection has cleared.
 Very severe infections may need to be treated for several weeks.
 Cephradine will not treat a viral infection such as the common cold or flu.